WordPress/gutenberg/packages/README.md

 lerna add lodash packages/a11y
 ```

-This command adds the latest version of `lodash` as a dependency to the `@wordpress/a11y` package which is located in `packages/a11y` folder.
+This command adds the latest version of `lodash` as a dependency to the `@wordpress/a11y` package, which is located in `packages/a11y` folder.

 #### Development Dependencies